mapbox/mapbox-YOLP/README.md

 <!--

 Yes, it is free within the free tier.
-For example, for mobile SDK, it's free up to 25,000 monthly active users.
+For example, for mobile SDKs, it's free up to 25,000 monthly active users.
 For details, please look at the [pricing page](https://www.mapbox.com/pricing).

 -->